Kawkababid1997/Salary-Prediction-For-Future-Employee/README.md

 <img src = "image/feature-importance.png">

 ## Conclusion:
 The Predictive model is working fine and is able to predict salaries for the test dataset.
 The evaluation metric considered was MSE(Mean Squared Error).
-THe MSE obtained for the model is 357.76 .There is scope for improvement on the model if advanced feature engineering and stacking/ensembling methods are used.
+The MSE obtained for the model is 357.17.
+There is scope for improvement on the model if advanced feature engineering and stacking/ensembling methods are used.